p1nh0/SpatialNotation/readme.txt

 This is a graphical and spatial music notation library.
-Please understand that I'm only programming according to my notational needs for something different than conventional music notation software.
+Please understand that this library is just starting to be developed and I'm only programming according to my notational needs for something different than conventional music notation software.